-Protect the Health of Your Teeth & Gums
+Routine Oral Hygiene Tips to Protect Your Teeth & Gums

-For good oral hygiene, you will want to brush your teeth at least two times a day, ideally in the morning and before bed, for two to four minutes each time.
+In order to best protect your oral health it is important to brush your teeth twice daily for 2 to 4 minutes each time.
 Start with your brush at a 45-degree angle in a sweeping motion.
 Brush your upper teeth using a sweeping downward motion, and your lower teeth using a sweeping upward motion.
 You should only brush back and forth on chewing surfaces.

-Adding mouthwash to your oral hygiene routine can help to kill the germs that can build up in your mouth.
+Our mouths can be filled with germs and bacteria.
+Luckily, mouthwash is an easy way to help kill the bacteria that may be calling your mouth home.
 Because mouthwash can go where toothbrushes and floss can't, it can help to rid your mouth of debris that can irritate the gum line and lead to gum disease.

 After brushing your teeth, bacteria can still remain on the tongue.
 Brushing or scraping your tongue as part of your daily routine can help to get rid of this bacteria, and also helps to freshen your breath.
 Be sure to use one toothbrush for brushing, and a different toothbrush for scraping your tongue.